J. Scott Roberts, PhD

 - Ann Arbor, Michigan 48109-2029

-Dr. Roberts is Professor in the Department of Health Behavior & Health Education (HBHE) and Director of the SPH Public Health Genetics Certificate program.
+Dr. Roberts is Professor in the Department of Health Behavior & Health Education (HBHE).
 Prior to joining the HBHE faculty in Fall 2006, he was Assistant Professor in the Department of Neurology at Boston University (BU) School of Medicine.
 At U-M, he serves as a Co-Director of the U-M dual-degree program in Public Health and Genetic Counseling and a core faculty member in the U-M Center for Bioethics & Social Sciences in Medicine.
 He also directs the Outreach, Recruitment and Education Core of the NIH-funded Michigan Alzheimer's Disease Center.
 Finally, Dr. Roberts serves as Program Director of the U-M ELSI Research Training Program.
 This NIH-funded T32 training grant provides support for predoctoral and postdoctoral fellows with interests in the ethics, legal, and social implications (ELSI) of advances in genomic science and technology.